 FIGURE 4 Computed comparison of gain in folded "defect" binary DFBs if (a) gain is in the low refractive index material, and (b) gain is in the high refractive index material.
 In each frame the solid line is for the fold on the low index material and the dashed line is for the fold on the high index material.
 The gain-index product is the same in both figures, indicating that, all else equal, the preferred combination for lowest threshold lasing for DFB's of this type is for the gain and fold to be both in the low index material.

-Although we leave the details of the calculation to Ref. [], it is straightforward to map out the electric field intensity as a function of location within the multilayer structure (as well as include the effects of non-normal incidence).
-Doing so, one finds that the defect structure yields a peak internal field energy density at the spatial location of the structure defect at the wavelength of the spectral defect.
-This field energy density at the defect location (center fold) exceeds that found at the band edges of a simple stacked structure with the same number of layers.
-In the simple stacked structure, the field energy density is greatest spectrally along the band edge, and is less localized spatially within the film.
+Although we leave the details of the calculation to ref. [], it is straightforward to map out the electric field intensity as a function of location within the multilayer structure.
+Doing so, one finds that the defect structure yields a peak internal field energy density at the spatial location of the structure defect and at the wavelength of the spectral defect.
+This field energy density at the defect location (center fold) exceeds that found at the band edges of a simple stacked structure with the same number of layers, where the field energy density is greatest spectrally along the band edge, and is less localized spatially within the film.
 As the number of bilayers is increased, the peak field energy density is both further enhanced and more localized at defect states as compared to multilayers without defects.
 Figure 5 shows the results of numerical transfer matrix calculations of the electric field energy densities in a hypothetical folded 64 layer structures for an incident field from the left.
 In case (a), the center region is the lower refractive index material (here, n = 1.49) and in case (b) the center fold is on the higher index material (n=1.585).
-The regions of high energy density correspond to the antinodes referred to above and the energy is highest in the center of the fold, a factor of two greater when the low refractive index material is in the center.
+The regions of high energy density correspond to the antinodes referred to above and the energy is highest in the center of the fold, by a factor of two more than when the low refractive index material is in the center.
 Thus, it is expected (as in Fig. 4) that a defect binary DFB laser is optimized by having the gain medium in the lower refractive index material, with a doubled layer of low index material at the center of the stack.

-Because the microresonator system supports a quasi-standing wave optical field and so requires that twice the optical length of the resonator corresponds to an integer number of wavelengths, the optical length of the multilayer system implies wide separation of the modes of the laser.